 I hope you find this collection helpful, that it inspires you to continue learning about gender, sexuality and what it is to be human.

-LGBTQ+: An umbrella term.
+LGBTQIA+: An umbrella term.
 More letters may be added in, some may not be used everywhere.
-This version stands for lesbian, gay, bisexual, trans*, queer, questioning.
-The plus signifies the inclusion of all the other identities who may be part of or align themselves with the LGBTQ+ community.
+This version stands for lesbian, gay, bisexual, trans, queer, questioning, intersex, asexual.
+The plus signifies the inclusion of all the other identities who may be part of or align themselves with the LGBTQIA+ community.

 Bisexual: A person who experiences sexual attraction to people of two or more genders.

 Cisgender: A person whose gender identity and sex assigned at birth align.
 Often shortened to cis, the opposite of trans.